TorZidan/PompousPlayer/README.md

 - You can set a presentation to auto-loop forever, until you faint!
 - It supports mobile swipe left and right ("Swiper, No Swiping!").
 - It plays the same slideshow exactly the same in all major browsers, including mobile devices (but not on rotary phones); it's scaled proportionally, as needed, to fit every screen.
+- We even added support for "playing" (horizontal pan of) 3D panoramic images, using a third-party JS library.
 - The player javascript code is self-sufficient (does not require 3rd part libraries) and fits in one 50kB file (when minimized).
 - If you know CSS, you'll be right at home.
 All the slideshow CSS and html code is in your capable hands (not in our Javascript code).